MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-exercise-hand-interaction-stereokit-ink.md

 ## Radial menu

 The StereoKit Ink application uses a basic radial hand menu to keep some quick actions!
 It's activated by a grip motion and is ideal for quick gesture-like menu item activation.
-It can also be combined with several sub-menus.
+It can also be combined with several submenus.

 :::image type="content" source="../media/radial-menu.png" alt-text="Screenshot of radial menu.” " lightbox="../media/radial-menu.png":::